Prizes of the Canadian Philosophical Association

 Tenured Professor Essay Prize

-Past winners for CPA Faculty Essay Prizes
+Past winners of the CPA Faculty Essay Prizes

 Dialogue, the bilingual journal of the Canadian Philosophical Association, awards up to three prizes each year to papers submitted by students for the Annual Congress of the CPA.
 Papers submitted by students are double-blind refereed together with papers submitted by faculty and others.
 One prize is reserved for each official language.

-Past winners for CPA Student Essay Prizes
+Past winners of the CPA Student Essay Prizes

-The CPA Biennial Book Prize
+The CPA Book Prize

 In philosophy, books are one of the most important means for communicating the results of research; quite often, they represent the culmination of a significant achievement in the course of a philosophical investigation.
 The Canadian philosophical community is an important contributor, in both English and French, of high quality philosophical research with an international reputation that shows the remarkable dynamism of philosophical life in Canada.

-The Canadian Philosophical Association wishes to have these contributions better known and, to this end, has instituted a book prize.
+The Canadian Philosophical Association wishes to have these contributions better known and, to this end, has instituted a book prize

 The Canadian Philosophical Association will award a maximum of three prizes for the best books in philosophy published by members of the Association.
 The amount of the prizes is determined by available resources.
-The sponsors of the 2019 Prize are The Cambridge University Press and Les Presses de l'Université de Montréal.

 For a book to be eligible for a prize, it must make a significant contribution to philosophical research.